breml/zeroremainder/README.md

 1. The modulo operation is, like the division operation for integer values, quite slow
 2. In my special situation there is no modulo operation available

+# TODO

+- [ ] Make divisor and dividend ranges configurable by flags
+- [ ] Make GOMAXPROCS configurable, defaults to number of CPUs
+- [ ] Make output (Summary only, every calculation, only wrong calculations) configurable by flag
+- [ ] Add some documentation
+- [ ] Check with gometalinter